reposense/RepoSense/docs/DeveloperGuide.md

 The summary module is activated after the information is loaded from the main Vue.JS object.
 At creation, the `repo` attribute is populated with the `window.REPOS` object, which contains information loaded from `summary.json`.

 #### Filtering users and repositories
 The commits information is retrieved from the corresponding project folders for each repository.
-These information will be will filtered and sorted before being passed into the template to be displayed as ramp charts.
+These information will be filtered and sorted before passed into the template to be displayed as ramp charts.

 #### Padding for dates
 For ramps between the date ranges, the slices will be selected and it will be pre and post padded with empty slices to align the ramp slice between the `sinceDate` and `untilDate`.
 The ramps will then be rendered with the slices in the right position.